2020 Western United States wildfire season: Smoke and air pollution

 The fires resulted in worsened air pollution across much of the western U.S. and Canada, from Los Angeles to British Columbia.
 Alaska Airlines suspended its flights from Portland, Oregon, and Spokane, Washington, due to poor air quality.
 Some cities in Oregon recorded air quality readings of over 500 on the AQI scale, while readings of over 200 were recorded in major cities.
 Smoke from the fires were carried to the East Coast and Europe, causing yellowed skies but having little impact on air quality.

 The heavy smoke had resulted in several smoke-related incidents.
 In California, for example, a San Francisco resident was hiking through Yosemite National Park on September 5 when suddenly the sky turned a dark, ugly color and the temperature dropped greatly, reminiscent of a thunderstorm.
 Ash and smoke started falling, and this erratic weather was caused by the nearby Creek Fire.
 In another incident, on September 14, an Oakland A's player was at a game at the Seattle Mariners' stadium, when suddenly in the middle of the game he started gasping for air.

 It is estimated that as many as 1,200 to 3,000 indirect deaths have been caused by the adverse effects of smoke inhalation.

-Red skies have appeared over many cities over the West Coast, due to smoke from the wildfires blocking lighter colors, created from light infraction.
+Red skies appeared over many cities over the West Coast, including on Orange Skies Day, due to smoke from the wildfires blocking lighter colors, created from light infraction.
 Due to the complex oxidative chemistry occurring during the transport of wildfire smoke in the atmosphere, the toxicity of emissions was suggested to increase over time.